 This Latvian income tax applies to businesses in Latvia as well as those in the EU, EEA, and other nations, except for companies in the tax haven.
 Apart from EU/EEA enterprises, where no proof is required because it is presumed that tax (PIT or CIT) has been imposed at source by default, profits should be zero-rated for PIT if proof of PIT or CIT paid abroad has been provided.

 Besides assistance in the Latvian income tax, you can also get in touch with our company incorporation consultants if you want to buy a shelf company in Latvia.
+They can also help you with opening a company in Latvia, no matter its type.

 Capital gains tax in Latvia